Paris Opera: The company after the Revolution and in the 19th century

 In the second half of the 19th century, with the ascension of Napoleon III in 1851, the name Académie Impériale de Musique was reinstated and after 1870 with the formation of the Third Republic, was changed to Théâtre National de l'Opéra.
 In 1875, the institution occupied a new home, the Palais Garnier.

+20th century

 Between 1908 and 1914 Henri Benjamin Rabaud conducted at Palais Garnier.
 Rabaud also composed several works which first premiered at Opéra-Comique, but were later also performed at Palais Garnier.

 In 1939, the Opéra was merged with the Opéra-Comique and the company name became Réunion des Théâtres Lyriques Nationaux.
 The Opéra-Comique was closed in 1972 with the appointment of Rolf Liebermann as general administrator of the Théâtre National de l'Opéra de Paris (1973–1980), but in 1976, the Opéra-Comique was restored.

 In 1990, the Opéra moved its primary venue to the new Opéra-Bastille, becoming the Opéra de Paris, although it continued to mount productions, primarily ballet, at the Palais Garnier; and the Opéra-Comique regained its autonomy.
 In 1994 the Opéra de Paris became the Opéra National de Paris.
 Regardless of all the changes in its "official" name, the company and its theatres were commonly referred to as the Opéra.

+21st century

 The current managing director of the Opéra is Alexander Neef, since September 2020.
 Past principal conductors and music directors of the Opéra have included Myung-whun Chung, James Conlon and Philippe Jordan.
 In April 2021, the Opéra announced the appointment of Gustavo Dudamel as its next music director, effective 1 August 2021, with an initial contract of 6 seasons.
+In May 2023, Dudamel announced his resignation music director of the Opéra, effective August 2023.

+Video streaming service

+On 7 April 2023, the company launched a video streaming service, Paris Opera Play (or POP).
+The initial release consisted of 80 titles, including videos of operas, ballets, documentaries, and master classes.
+Subscribers can also watch video of live performances.
+Video is watched with a web browser: Google Chrome, Firefox, Microsoft Edge Chromium, and Safari are supported.
+Subtitles in French and English are available for most videos.
+To watch videos on a TV, one can use Chromecast or AirPlay; however the latter does not support subtitles.
+An alternative method, which supports subtitles, is to play the video on a computer connected to a TV with an HDMI cable.
+In March 2025, it was announced that Paris Opera Play had become available for streaming, with apps for Apple TV and Android TV.